Hi! We are Engineers from Lemax. We are looking for experienced Developers and QA Engineers to join our teams.

-Tourism is a large and growing industry that still does not have a top software product.
+- Tourism is a large and growing industry that still does not have a top software product.
 That’s why Lemax has a great opportunity to grab that position.

-QA in Lemax has the potential to have a big impact.
+- QA in Lemax has the potential to have a big impact.
 He/She is not just a tester that ultimately determines if something can be released or not.
 Through QA’s continuous work, he/she instructs the rest of the team on current product quality and potential risks.
 We consider the QA role to be a crucial part of development.

 What we offer:

-The atmosphere and interpersonal relationships are some of Lemax’s strongest assets.
+- The atmosphere and interpersonal relationships are some of Lemax’s strongest assets.
 Teams help each other at every turn, and more experienced colleagues are always ready to help those with less knowledge.

 What is important to us:

-We will ask you to warn us if you notice any practice that could be better and we will listen to you.
+- We will ask you to warn us if you notice any practice that could be better and we will listen to you.
 In this way, we grow both as individuals and as a department, and our product grows as well.

-While we want you to say openly if you see something could be done in a better way, we also want you to develop pragmatism and patience.
-This means knowing how to weigh when to advocate for modernization and when to do your best with what we have and to be aware that some changes will not happen overnight.
+- While we want you to say openly if you see something could be done in a better way, we also want you to develop pragmatism and patience.
+This means knowing when to advocate for modernization and when to do your best with what we have and to be aware that some changes will not happen overnight.
 The modernization of technologies is a means to an end, not an end in itself.

+- Continuous learning and development are expected from all Devs.
 Specifically, in development and QA, the greatest importance is not in knowing any specific technology (although it is a very important factor).
 In order to grow as a software engineer, it is more important to have skills such as: the ability to break complex problems into smaller ones that are relatively easy to resolve, the ability to assess the complexity and risk of development, the ability to delegate some work to junior colleagues, the ability to mentor and teach others, understanding the scope and impact that every change brings with it.
 The tool or technology is learned in a couple of weeks.
 These skills develop over the years.

 If you’d like to find out more about what it’s like to work in our Engineering team – or apply right away – check out our >> open positions.